bluesky/databroker/docs/source/tutorials/search-and-lookup.rst

 In this section we will look up a Run by its

-* Globally unique identifier --- un-memorable, but great for scripts
+* Globally unique identifier --- unmemorable, but great for scripts
 * Counting-number "scan ID" --- easier to remember, but not necessarily unique
 * Recency --- e.g. "the data I just took"